 The splish-splash of the water against your trouser leg and the hum in your ears.
 You just might get hooked.

 Levi is a great fishing destination with several locations within a driving distance of an hour or two.
-The Levi Tourist Office will provide you further information and tips if you want to stay at a wilderness hut or go camping.
+Visit Levi will provide you further information and tips if you want to stay at a wilderness hut or go camping.
 Many of the places are near so you can make a day trip or even an afternoon trip.

 One gets to enjoy the rugged and changing scenery of Fell Lapland while biking along The Ylläs-Levi MTB route.